ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_cmake bag_recorder_node --dependencies rclcpp rosbag2_cpp
+  ros2 pkg create --build-type ament_cmake bag_recorder_nodes --dependencies rclcpp rosbag2_cpp example_interfaces

-Your terminal will return a message verifying the creation of your package ``bag_recorder_node`` and all its necessary files and folders.
+Your terminal will return a message verifying the creation of your package ``bag_recorder_nodes`` and all its necessary files and folders.
 The ``--dependencies`` argument will automatically add the necessary dependency lines to ``package.xml`` and ``CMakeLists.txt``.
 In this case, the package will use the ``rosbag2_cpp`` package as well as the ``rclcpp`` package.
+A dependency on the ``example_interfaces`` package is also required for later parts of this tutorial.

 1.1 Update ``package.xml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~